JeffersonLab/ejfat/simulation/README.md

 The "New" version of this receiver uses the latest interactions with the control plane, developed when finishing work for the CHEP paper.
 It's yet untested.

+Neither of these programs use the sophisticated handling of out-of-order and duplicate packets that packetBlasteeFullNew(MP) use.
+They only call getCompletePacketizedBuffer(), but I believe that's an advantage since it's much faster reassembly code.

 #### packetBlastee.cc